7 Things All Long-Distance Couples Should Know

 6. Try not to get hung up on the challenges

-If you are already in a long distance relationship, like you could be on Amolatina, then you know the challenges.
+If you are already in a long distance relationship, then you know the challenges.
 If you are just getting started, then you need to brace yourself for hard times ahead.
+You might think at one point when to call it quits in your LDR.

 On the one hand, it seems that every time you step outside, there are happy couples up in your face everywhere you turn.
 It’s like someone called a couples’ convention to taunt you on your way to work.